zilishen/documentation/templates/release-notes/guide-release-notes.md

 # Release Notes Template Guide

-> Thank you for downloading this template from The Good Docs Project!
  Before using the template, read this template guide for information about how to complete each section.
-Want to explore more templates?
-Check them out in our [templates GitLab repository](https://gitlab.com/tgdp/templates).

 ## Introduction